 - Maintaining employment or education.

 It is important to stay in excellent communication with your probation officer as failure to abide by the conditions of a probation order may lead to further criminal charges and potential imprisonment.

 A conditional sentence order is a jail sentence that is served in the community and is often thought of as the last step before actual jail.
 A conditional sentence order is more restrictive than a probation order and typically involves a period of house arrest or curfew.

 Conditional sentence orders are only available where an offender would otherwise be sentenced to less than two years imprisonment.
 A court will only impose a conditional sentence order where it is satisfied that the offender is not a risk to the community.
 There are some offences that will not be eligible for a conditional sentence order.

 The consequences for breaching a conditional sentence order can be significant.
 A breach of the conditional sentence order may result in the “collapse” of the order and the offender will be required to serve the remaining period of the order in jail.

 An imprisonment sentence will be imposed when no other sentence is appropriate.
-If an offender is sentenced to imprisonment, they will serve his or her sentence in custody.
+If an offender is sentenced to imprisonment, they will serve their sentence in custody.
 If an offender held in custody prior to sentencing, any pretrial custody can be credited towards the offender’s total jail sentence.